danieljwilson/obsidian/Thesis/uncertainty.md

 [[ecological rationality]]

 # Notes
+Situations in which perfect foresight of all future events, their consequences, and probabilities is impossible (e.g., hiring, project selection); also known as [[VUCA environments]] (volatility, uncertainty, complexity, and ambiguity)

 Can exist both in the actor and the [[decision environment|environment]], i.e.  the joint product of environmental unpredictability and the actor’s epistemic limitations

 - **measurable** and **immeasurable** uncertainties